 Another interesting thought I have come about is the idea that clients with low-energy levels are not suitable for a tough or hard approach.
 It would cost them too much energy and too much time afterwards to recover.
 Those types of clients would benefit more from a softer engagement.

-I must say I had this experience also.
+I need to admit that I also had this experience.
 I’ve often seen clients having difficulties to recover quickly after deeper, harder work.
 But on the other hand they always felt better after the recovery time.
 Yes, it took them some effort, some pain and “suffering” so to say, but they finally came out of it stronger.

 But I can also understand this is not always appropriate.
 I had for instance a client who needed ten days to recover, to be able to walk, talk and work normally again.
 That could have been disastrous if she had been engaged in some really important obligations.
 And to be honest — it scared the hell out of me.
 Luckily she came out of it stronger, released, and as new, even thanking me for the “horrible” experience.